tlricherson/WERA-2025/3-Inclusive_and_Intersectional.md

 ## Equity ##
 How do we develop more pluralistic data designs---ones which are inclusive of ideas from the full spectrum of genders, races, and cultures?
 What is the history of this work?
 Check out how [W.E.B.
-DuBois represented African-American life in 1900](http://publicdomainreview.org/collections/w-e-b-du-bois-hand-drawn-infographics-of-african-american-life-1900/), [Florence Nightingale](https://www.sciencenews.org/article/florence-nightingale-passionate-statistician), or the work of [Elizabeth Peabody](http://lklein.com/2014/12/visualization-as-argument/) shared by Lauren Klein.
+DuBois represented African-American life in 1900](http://publicdomainreview.org/collections/w-e-b-du-bois-hand-drawn-infographics-of-african-american-life-1900/), [Florence Nightingale](https://www.sciencenews.org/article/florence-nightingale-passionate-statistician), or the [Graphic Visionaries](https://visionarypress.com/) painstakingly researched and presented by [RJ Andrews](https://infowetrust.com/).

 We can use our stories to [recover unusual histories](https://vimeo.com/179040817).
 At the 2016 Eyeo conference, Sara Hendren talks about "design for Know-Nothings, Dilettantes, and Melancholy Interlopers – Translators, impresarios, believers, and the heartbroken—this is a talk about design outside of authorship and ownership, IP or copyright, and even outside of research and collaboration.
 When and where do ideas come to life?
 What counts as design?"